mcow7j/Data-Science-Projects/README.md

 * Alteration of CNNs using dropout, other layers and alterations to kernel sizes to increase accuracy
 * K-Fold Stratified Cross-Validation used throughout
 * Community Detection using CNM	Clustering visualised with PCA

+### Python Projects:

+#### Insurance project

+* Basic Data cleaning exercise of some Head on Collision Claims Data.

+### R Projects

+#### Diet vs Courty

+* Sourced and cleaned dietary data for a variety of countries.
+* Performed a variety of eigenvalue analysis to see if there was any dimensionality to the data.
+* Completed Ordinal Scaling, Non-Ordinal Scaling, Procrustes seeing if there were clustering’s or patterns explainable trends.